F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 The quickest way from Copenhagen airport to Parken Stadium is to take the Metro to Kongens Nytorv and then switch onto the M3 line to Trianglen, Poul Henningsens Plads or Vibenhus Runddel stations.

-We suggest you use the travel website Rejseplanen (also available as app).
+We suggest you use the travel website Rejseplanen (also available as app) or the Citymapper app.

 Cycling is big in Copenhagen, with cycle paths on almost every street.
 You can cycle from the city's main square Rådhusplasen to Telia Parken in 12 minutes.